MarginFront MCP Tools Reference

 These tools create or modify data.
 They change things in MarginFront, so the AI will usually confirm before calling them.9. record_usage

 What it does: Records a single usage event — one measurement of a customer using your AI agent.
 This is how MarginFront learns what to bill for.
-There are two kinds of events:- LLM events (chatbots, summarizers, etc.): pass
+There are three patterns the same tool accepts:- Single-service LLM event (chatbots, summarizers, etc.): pass top-level

-inputTokensandoutputTokens. - Non-LLM events (SMS, web scraping, API calls, etc.): pass
+model+modelProvider+inputTokens+outputTokens. - Single-service non-LLM event (SMS, web scraping, API calls, etc.): pass top-level

 | Name | Type | Required | Default | Description |